 Remember we look at each food through our “micronutrient filter.”
-In order to determine whether or not a specific food it is good for optimal health we look at 2 things.
+In order to determine whether or not a specific food is good for optimal health we look at two things.

 - Does this food provide meaningful amounts of micronutrients?

 - Does it contain any potentially harmful or micronutrient depleting ingredients (GMOs, pesticides, anti-nutrients, etc) – or cause an imbalance between the essential fatty acids omega 3 and omega 6 (again…micronutrients)?

 - Yes, nuts (thus nut milks) can supply you with meaningful amounts of micronutrients.
 So, this box is checked.

 - But, nuts and their bi-products naturally contain anti-nutrients, or EMDs (Everyday Micronutrient Depleters), which drain the body of a wide array of essential micronutrients – In fact, nuts contain more different types of anti-nutrients than any other single food in the world that we’re aware of!
 Additionally, their heavy concentration of omega-6 fatty acids can create a dangerous imbalance between omega 3 and omega 6.
 This high level of omega 6 promotes inflammation within the body is linked to many debilitating health conditions and diseases.